sandreas/m4b-tool/README.md

 ```

 #### by tag
-If your input files are tagged, these tags will be used to create the metadata - (`title`, `name`, `composer`, even a `cover` will be extracted and embedded if you did not place it in the main directory).
-So if you tag your input files with valid chapter names as track title, this will result in a nice and clean `m4b`-file with real chapter names.
+If your input files are tagged, these tags will be used to create the chapter metadata by its `title`.
+So if you tag your input files with valid chapter names as track `title`, this will result in a nice and clean `m4b`-file with valid chapter names.

 #### by length
-Another great feature since `m4b-tool v.0.4.0` is the `--max-chapter-length` parameter.
+Another great feature since `m4b-tool` *v.0.4.0* is the `--max-chapter-length` parameter.
 Often the individual input files are too big which results in chapters with a very long duration.
 This can be annoying, if you want to jump at a certain point, since you have to rewind or fast-forward and hold the button for a long time, instead of just tipping previous or next a few times.
-To automatically add sub-chapters, you could provide
+To automatically add sub-chapters, you could provide:

 `--max-chapter-length=300,900`

-, which will cause `m4b-tool`
+This will cause `m4b-tool`
 - Trying to preserve original chapters as long as they are not longer than 15 minutes (900 seconds)
 - If a track is longer than 15 minutes
     - Perform a silence detection and try to add sub-chapters at every silence every 5 minutes (300 seconds)